 The Company periodically assessed the expected royalty and milestone payments using a combination of historical results, internal projections and forecasts from external sources.
 To the extent such payments were greater or less than the Company's initial estimates or the timing of such payments is materially different than its original estimates, the Company prospectively adjusted the amortization of the liability and the effective interest rate.
-During the three months ended June 30, 2020, Grünenthal notified the Company that it was terminating the Amended License Agreement, effective November 13, 2020.
+Grünenthal notified the Company that it was terminating the Amended License Agreement effective November 13, 2020.
 On August 31, 2020, PDL sold its royalty interest for Zalviso to SWK Funding, LLC, or SWK, under the Royalty Monetization.
 The terms of the Grünenthal Agreements were extended to May 12, 2021 to enable Grünenthal to sell down its Zalviso inventory.
 The rights to market and sell Zalviso in the Zalviso Territory reverted back to the Company on May 12, 2021.

-On May 31, 2022, the Company entered into the Termination Agreement with SWK to fully terminate the Royalty Monetization for which the Company paid cash consideration of \$0.1 million, and neither PDL nor SWK retains any further interest in the Royalty Monetization.
+On May 31, 2022, the Company entered into a Termination Agreement with SWK to fully terminate the Royalty Monetization for which the Company paid cash consideration of \$0.1 million, and neither PDL nor SWK retains any further interest in the Royalty Monetization.
 Accordingly, effective May 31, 2022, the Royalty Monetization is no longer reflected on the Company's consolidated financial statements or other records as a sale of assets to PDL or SWK and all security interests and other liens of every type held by the parties to the Royalty Monetization have been terminated and automatically released without further action by any party.
-The \$84.1 million gain on extinguishment of the liability related to the sale of future royalties is recognized in the Condensed Consolidated Statements of Operations as Other Income.
+The \$84.1 million gain on extinguishment of the liability related to the sale of future royalties is recognized in the condensed consolidated statements of operations as other income.

-The effective interest income rate for each of the three- and six-month periods ended June 30, 2022, was approximately 3.2%.
-The effective interest income rate for each of the three- and six-month periods ended June 30, 2021, was approximately 3.6%.
+The effective interest income rate for nine-month period ended September 30, 2022, was approximately 3.2%.
+The effective interest income rate for the nine-month period ended September 30, 2021, was approximately 3.6%.

-The following table shows the activity within the liability account related to the sale of future royalties for the six months ended June 30, 2022 and the period from inception on September 18, 2015 to June 30, 2022 (in thousands):
+The following table shows the activity within the liability account related to the sale of future royalties for the nine months ended September 30, 2022 and the period from inception on September 18, 2015 to September 30, 2022 (in thousands):

-Six months ended June 30, 2022 Period from inception to June 30, 2022 Liability related to sale of future royalties - beginning balance \$ 85,288 \$ Proceeds from sale of future royalties 61,184 Non-cash royalty revenue (1,083) Non-cash interest (income) expense recognized (1,136) 24,051 Consideration paid for termination of Royalty Monetization (100) (100) Gain on termination of liability related to sale of future royalties (84,052) (84,052) Liability related to sale of future royalties as of June 30, 2022 \$ \$
+Nine months ended September 30, 2022 Period from inception to September 30, 2022

+\$ 85,288 \$ -

+61,184

+(1,083)

+(1,136) 24,051

+(100) (100)

+(84,052) (84,052)

+ended September 30, 2022 \$ 85,288